Quickstart

 application_out = svix.application.create(Svix::ApplicationIn.new({

-"name" => "Application name"}))
+"name" => "Application name",

-var svix = new SvixClient("AUTH_TOKEN", new SvixOptions("https://api.svix.com"));
+var svix = new SvixClient("AUTH_TOKEN", new SvixOptions("https://api.us.svix.com"));

 applicationOut = await svix.Application.CreateAsync(

-new ApplicationIn(name: "Application name")
+new ApplicationIn(name: "Application name", uid: "example-customer-123")

 );